nurme-ave/random-password-generator/README.md

 New things learned:
 - generate an array of letters, numbers and symbols from the ASCII code by using String.fromCharCode()
 - write specified text string to the system clipboard (1-click-copy) with clipboard.writeText()
-- automatically remove classes using setInterval() and clearInterval()
+- automatically add and remove classes using setTimeout()
+-

 The page is fully responsive.